Project finance: Creative bundling counts

 - Project must support the community's economic development

-- Fixed-rate financing for 20 years with low down payment – 10%
+- Fixed-rate financing for 20 years with a 10 percent down payment

 - Efficient approval process